 Buildings and structures are:

-- a. not located on a ridgeline; - b. not located on land with a slope greater than 15% (see Overlay map - Landslide hazard (for land having a slope greater than 15%)); - dwellings are located on east to south facing slopes.
+- not located on a ridgeline; a. - not located on land with a slope greater than 15% (see Overlay map - Landslide hazard); - dwellings are located on east to south facing slopes.
 C.

 Buildings and structures have contained within the site: